System Design Space

 ML platform as a product

-The focus has shifted to data/workflow primitives, self-service and standardized paths for developing, producing and operating models.
+The focus shifted to platform primitives for data and workflows, self-service, and standard paths for building, releasing, and operating models.

 Three Key Domains of an ML Platform